Indeje/Indeje/README.md

 - 👋 Hi, I’m Indeje
-- 👀 I’m interested in web development both front-end and back-end, mobile app development and systems security and management.
+- 👀 I’m interested in back-end web development, mobile app development and systems security and management.
-- 🌱 I’m currently learning computer science & IT including courses in C/C++, Python, JavaScript, computer architecture, networking, database and operating systems.
+- 🌱 I’m currently learning computer science & IT including courses in C, Python, JavaScript, computer architecture, networking, database administration and operating systems.
-- 💞️ I’m looking to collaborate on Java programming and website design.
+- 💞️ I’m looking to collaborate on Python-Django website development.
 - 📫 How to reach me: Send me an email at n_wanyama@yahoo.com

 <!---